shnoh171/Splash-Documentation/docs/source/index.rst

 Splash is a stream processing language for real-time and embedded AI.
 It represents stream processing algorithms graphically, generates code that can be executed on runtime, and supports the correct implementation of the algorithms.

+1. Splash visually expresses the flow of sensor stream data processing so that developers can easily grasp the complex interworking of a given AI program.
+2. Splash let developers explicitly annotate the timing constraints of stream processing.
+3. Splash allows developers to define exceptions and specify the handling of each exception.
+4. Splash can describe complex synchronization issues of sensor fusion algorithms more perceptibly.
+5. Splash supports integration between domains that are developed with different programming paradigms such as data-driven and time-driven.

 .. toctree::
    :maxdepth: 1
    :caption: Language Overview: